 Author: David B. Weisenfeld, JD, Legal Editor

-In-depth review of the spectrum of Illinois employment law requirements HR must follow with respect to preemployment screening and testing.
+In-depth review of the spectrum of Connecticut employment law requirements HR must follow in respect to interviewing and selecting job candidates.

-In-depth review of the spectrum of Washington employment law requirements HR must follow with respect to preemployment screening and testing.
+In-depth review of the spectrum of District of Columbia employment law requirements HR must follow with respect to preemployment screening and testing.

 The Fair Credit Reporting Act does not prevent an employer from conducting third-party credit checks so long as the employer obtains the applicant's written consent and complies with the FCRA's notice requirements.
 However, some states have gone beyond federal law and placed restrictions on when employers can conduct credit checks of job applicants or employees for screening purposes to certain types of positions.

 HR guidance on using credit checks legally and fairly with job applicants in compliance with the FCRA.